 How We Guide You Step by Step.

-Acting as an executor or administrator (collectively known as Personal Representatives or “PRs”) can feel overwhelming, especially when you’re also grieving a loved one.
-At Vault Private Client, we understand that many clients have never dealt with probate before, and navigating legal, tax, and administrative duties can be a significant emotional burden.
+As a surviving partner, acting as an executor or administrator (collectively known as Personal Representatives, or “PRs”) can feel overwhelming — especially when you’re grieving the loss of a loved one.
+At Vault Private Client, we understand that many clients have never dealt with probate before.
+Navigating legal, tax, and administrative duties when a person dies can be daunting.

 Step 1: Taking the Initial Steps Post-Death

-- Register the death and complete the “Tell Us Once” service.
+- Register the death and obtain the death certificate.

-- Locate the Will and arrange the funeral in accordance with the deceased’s wishes.
+- Locate the Will and arrange the funeral according to the deceased’s wishes.

-- Establish whether the deceased died testate or intestate.
+- Establish whether the person died testate (with a Will) or intestate.

-- Notify third parties such as banks, insurers, pension providers, and utility companies.
+- Notify banks, insurers, pension providers, and utility companies.

-Take early legal advice on the Will, potential claims, and trust registration requirements.
+- Take early legal advice on the Will, probate and inheritance tax, and any potential claims.

 Step 2: Valuing the Estate

-- Formally identify and value assets, including property, shares, and specialist assets.
+- Identify and value assets such as property, shares, and bank accounts.

-- Conduct a full asset search, including digital assets and any undisclosed holdings.
+- Conduct full asset searches, including digital assets.

-Step 3: Preparing the Probate Application and Inheritance Tax Return
+Step 3: Preparing the Probate Application & Inheritance Tax Return

-- Settle any tax liabilities due before the six-month interest threshold.
+- Pay any tax due before the six-month deadline to avoid interest.

-Handle any international elements, such as resealing a foreign grant or submitting domicile evidence.
+- Handle international elements, such as resealing foreign grants or domicile evidence.

 Step 4: Administering the Estate

-- Collect the estate assets, either into a client account or an executor bank account.
+- Collect estate assets into an executor bank account.

-- Pay off estate liabilities in the correct order of priority.
+- Pay liabilities in the correct order of priority.

-- Claim tax reliefs or refunds where appropriate, particularly after loss-making asset sales.
+- Claim tax reliefs or refunds, particularly after loss-making asset sales.

-- Ensure compliance with any income and capital gains tax obligations during the administration period.
+- Ensure compliance with income and capital gains tax during administration.

-- Distribute the remaining estate to beneficiaries according to the Will or intestacy rules.
+- Distribute the remaining estate under the Will or the rules of intestacy.

 How Long Does Probate Take?